awslabs/amazon-app-runner-deploy/README.md

 # Amazon "App Runner Service Deploy" action for GitHub Actions

-Registers an Amazon App Runner Service and deploys the application using the source code of a given GitHub repository.
+Registers an AWS App Runner Service and deploys the application using the source code of a given GitHub repository.
 Supports both source code and Docker image based service.

 ## Table of Contents